Our Top 10 Blog Posts of 2013

 Well, should it?
 Since big brands like MTV and Sprite have seen success on this platform, this is a question many marketers have been asking themselves for some time now.
 With over 300 million monthly unique visitors and over 108 million active accounts, Tumblr is a force to be reckoned with.
 In this post, we took a look at how big brands are using the platform to drive engagement and brand awareness.

 Google+ was a common theme throughout social media marketers’ 2014 predictions, and their latest ad platform probably had something to do with that.
 When you advertise with +Post, you not only get an ad placed within the G+ network, but across Google’s entire display network.
 We took a look at the results from Toyota USA’s test run and found that the impact of these ads is big, real big.
-Click here for the full post and check out Google’s video below.
+Click here for the full post.

 With Instagram ranking as the 3rd fastest-growing app of the year, we wanted to help marketers get this platform up and running for their brands.
 These 10 tips, based on the tactics of the world’s top social brands, will help you boost engagement and increase brand awareness on Instagram.